SAP-samples/ui5-typescript-walkthrough/steps/10/README.md

 -   `dependencies`\(mandatory\): This section defines the dependencies of the component.
 It comes with the following sub-settings:

-    -   The `minUI5Version` property is mandatory and specifies the minimum version of OpenUI5 required by the component.
-Our component requires version 1.20 as minimum.
+    -   The `minUI5Version` property is mandatory and indicates the minimum OpenUI5 version that the component requires to function properly.
+Following the guideline discussed in step 1, our component should be designed to work with the long-term support (LTS) version 1.120 of OpenUI5.

     -    The `libs` settings declare the libraries that the OpenUI5 core should load for use in the component.
 To benefit from the asynchronous library preload, it is essential to add all obligatory libraries here.
 You can set the `lazy` parameter to "true" to indicate that the lib shall be lazy loaded.
 This makes sure that the libraries are only loaded when they're needed.
 If your app requires a minimum version of the lib, you need to specify the `minVersion` for information purposes.
 We declare here the two libraries `sap.ui.core` and `sap.m` as dependencies to be loaded directly when starting the component.